Conditions

 What is Congestive Heart Failure (CHF)?

-Congestive heart failure is a disease that occurs when the heart is unable to pump enough blood to meet the body’s needs.
+Congestive heart failure is a disease that occurs when the heart is unable to pump enough blood to meet the body's needs.
 It can result from an inherited defect in heart valves or muscle, or it can be caused by high blood pressure, coronary artery disease, diabetes mellitus, and other conditions.
-Congestive heart failure occurs most often in middle-aged dogs and cats; however, young animals may be affected as well.
+Congestive heart failure in pets occurs most often in middle-aged dogs and cats; however, young animals may be affected as well.

 When the heart contracts or pumps, instead of the right ventricle pushing the blood through the lungs for oxygenation, some blood leaks through the tricuspid valve (the valve between the right atrium and right ventricle) back into the right atrium.
 This blood backs up into the systemic circulation (the main circulation of the body) and consequently becomes congested.

 Fluid accumulates in the abdomen, interfering with the function of the organs in these areas.
-The abdomen may fill with fluid, a condition called ascites.
+The abdomen may fill with fluid, a condition called ascites .
 Fluid may also leak from veins in the limbs, causing swelling, known as peripheral edema.

 In LS-CHF when the heart contracts or pumps, instead of the left ventricle pushing the blood into the systemic circulation, some blood leaks through the mitral valve back into the left atrium, and then it backs up into the lungs.